switchboard-xyz/solana-sdk/cli/README.md

   --jobKey=jobKey                                public key of an existing job account to add to an aggregator

   --mainnetBeta                                  WARNING: use mainnet-beta solana cluster

+  --programId=programId                          alternative Switchboard program ID to interact with

 EXAMPLE
   $ sbv2 aggregator:add:job